 If you have received instructions from staff to schedule a spay or neuter surgery for your foster animal, please be sure to follow the Before Surgery Instructions here the night before.
-Foster surgeries are typically only scheduled for animals that are being adopted directly from foster or for those who are part of the Adoption Ambassadors program.
+If you would like to hold onto your foster pet until they find a forever home, and you believe they're ready for adoption, please email snclinic@anticruelty.org with your name and your foster pet's animal ID to schedule a date.